 When parents wish to take their student out of school for several days for personal and/or medical reasons, the parents should discuss the student's progress with the teacher.
-However, the school is under no obligation to provide a tutor, make-up work, or special testing schedules for such a period of absence.
+Parents should seek to schedule doctor and dental appointments around the school day and the scheduling of vacations during the school year is strongly discouraged.
 The administration has the sole discretion to determine the conditions and terms governing such absences.
+Although students can complete missed assignments independently, there is no substitute for the learning that occurs within the classroom under the guidance and direction of the teacher.

-ATTENDANCE/REPORTING PROCEDURES
+SCHOOL ATTENDANCE/REPORTING PROCEDURES